Jswears/recipes-app/recipes-backend/README.md

 ### MongoDB Connection

 - The application connects to a local MongoDB instance.
-Ensure MongoDB is running on the default port `27017`.
+Ensure MongoDB is running on the default port `27017` or you added port.

 ### Database Schema